dophist/kaldi-lstm/README.md

 * dashed arrows: adaptive weight, i.e activations of (input gate, forget gate, output gate)
 * equations above contains some trivial typos, refer to diagrams above.

-p.s time-shift component is used for target delay.
-Set <Shift> 5 to delay targets by 5 frames.